vugi99/onset-racing/README.md

 #### Informations
 * onset-racing is a gamemode
+* Warning you need to rename the folder of the package to "racing" or the hud won't work
 * There is a spectator mode when a player has finished a race / joined
 * It supports onset-auto-updater
 * 16 players supported (if a player join when there is already 16 players he will be kicked)